wp-plugins/atomic-penguins-scroll-and-reveal/readme.txt.txt

 Atomic Penguins Scroll and Reveal is useful plugin if you want to create a website with animation for each elements.
 You can make the elements appear only when they are visible in the viewport of the browser.
 It can attract visitors for your site.

+This is a free version of the plugin.
+Contact the developer at john@atomicpenguins.com for the premium version.

+Free Version
+	<li>Only Predeclared combinations.</li>
+	<li>9 entrance animations</li>

+Premium Version
+	<li>Has the custom animation where you can customize the animation of one elements using its class name</li>
+	<li>30 entrance animations</li>
 ==Installation==

 1. Upload Atomic.Penguins.Scroll.and.Reveal.zip to wp/content/plugins directory